 System integration companies come in all sizes, from lone entrepreneurial engineers to mid-sized specialty shops to multi-national giants.
 Each may offer a different range of skills, products, and services.
 As the Industrial IoT gains traction, system integrators may begin looking for a way to offer such a service that works well.

 Skkynet offers revenue sharing opportunities that meet the needs of any size system integrator working with customers in any sector or niche market.
 Skkynet partners are able to offer their customers a secure end-to-end solution for the Industrial IoT right now―at a fraction of the cost associated with ad-hoc or home-grown solutions.
-System integrators who can offer best of breed technology to enhance customer performance will deepen relationships with existing clients and grow their customer base.
+System integrators who can offer value through best of breed technology to enhance customer performance will deepen relationships with existing clients and grow their customer base.